-The Electronic Recording Provider, COUNTY, and COMPANY will attempt in good faith to resolve any controversy or claim arising out of or relating to Electronic Recording through either negotiation or mediation prior to initiating litigation.
+The COUNTY and VENDOR will attempt, in good faith, to resolve any controversy or claim arising out of or relating to Electronic Recording through either negotiation or mediation prior to initiating litigation.

-The COUNTY, COMPANY, and any Electronic Recording Provider acknowledge that the electronic recording process is an emerging technology and that State and National standards will continue to evolve.
-To further the technology and the electronic recording process, all parties agree to meet to discuss changes and additions to this Memorandum of Understanding.
+The COUNTY and VENDOR acknowledge that the electronic recording process is an emerging technology and that State and National standards will continue to evolve.
+To further the technology and the Electronic Recording process, all parties agree to meet to discuss modifications and additions to this MOU.